The world’s toughest derailleur.

 The Supre Drive is born out of a desire to solve a problem and make mountain bikes better.
 Everyone at Lal is driven by their love for the sport.
-There’s no prioritization of profit above principles, just an honest and ambitious push to make mountain bikes more awesome for as many people as possible.
+There’s no prioritization of profit above principles, just an honest and ambitious push to make mountain bikes more awesome.

 We manufacture our drivetrain parts here in Canada.
 We’re building a company that not only makes mountain bikes better but also cares about people and the environment.
 Manufacturing locally is the best way to achieve this.
 Our goal is to create an efficient, large-scale manufacturing operation for our prices to be competitive with overseas manufacturing.

 We manufacture the derailleur, chain tensioner, and idler pulley, and we sell these parts to bike companies with Supre-equipped bikes.
 We’re happy to work with any bike company to help them design frames for the Supre Drive.
 A first production bike was revealed by Nicolai at Eurobike 2022.
 This bike is called Nicolai Nucleon 16.
 More information can be found at this page on our website.